grafana/beyla/docs/sources/setup/docker.md

   grafana/beyla:latest
 ```

-Once Beyla is running, open `https://localhost:18443` in your browser, use the app to generate test data, and verify that Beyla prints trace requests to stdout similar to:
+After Beyla is running, open `https://localhost:18443` in your browser, use the app to generate test data, and verify that Beyla prints trace requests to stdout similar to:

 ```sh
 time=2023-05-22T14:03:42.402Z level=INFO msg="creating instrumentation pipeline"